kennyegun24/Futuristic-Gyms/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Futuristic Gyms
+This project was my first capstone project under microverse, this is a very basic website that shows my skills in using HTML, CSS AND JS without using any framework to develop a static page

 > Futuristic Gyms
 > This is a project based on a brand called "Futuristic Gyms".
 All contents and name of brand were created by me.